soonyoungsa-dotcom/parallelcluster-for-llm-training/config/cloudwatch/README.md

-# ParallelCluster CloudWatch 모니터링
+# ParallelCluster CloudWatch Monitoring

-분산학습 클러스터를 위한 종합 모니터링 솔루션입니다.
+A comprehensive monitoring solution for distributed training clusters.

 ## 📋 Table of Contents